taylorstitch/workshop-docs/README.md

 https://tsio-workshop.herokuapp.com/?shop={{ store }}.myshopify.com
 ```

-__Webhook Install__
+### Webhook Install

 The application installs and receives `order.paid` and `order.refund` webhooks from your store so that it can track sales over time and progress towards your goals, in realtime.

-__App Assets Install__
+### App Assets Install

 The application will add various code snippets to your store's primary theme, for inclusion on Product & Collection templates.
+See [Theme](theme/README.md).

 {% hint style="info" %}
   **It will not publish these to your theme's front-end**, it simply adds the code snippets and makes them available to the the admin and theme files so that you can use the Liquid documented here to add related elements in any places you deem appropriate.
 {% endhint %}

-__Custom Collections Install__
+### Custom Collections Install

 The app maintains three Custom Collections within your store: